The friendly staff at Stable Vehicle Contracts are here to provide more information about Audi, Volkswagen and Mercedes leasing. We're ready to help!

 Volkswagen's original plug-in model, the Golf GTE, gets smarter still in second generation guise.
 Jonathan Crouch reports.

 It seems a long time ago now that you could buy a Golf GTE for around £25,000 (after the once-available government grant had been taken into consideration).
-There's no government assistance for plug-in hybrids these days of course and Volkswagen pricing has risen considerably, all of which contributes to an eventual asking price for this car that's unlikely to leave you much change from around £36,000.
-Volkswagen hopes that you'll want to pay more for its 'Travel Assist' 'IQ.DRIVE' system that gives Golf GTE drivers active steering, accelerating and braking at speeds of up to 130mph.
-Other common GTE model options are likely to include the trendy illuminating radiator grille and the DCC adaptive chassis control adjustable damping system.
+There's no government assistance for plug-in hybrids these days of course and Volkswagen pricing has risen considerably, all of which contributes to an eventual asking price for this car of around £36,000.
+If you can't stretch to that, there's an alternative Golf eHybrid model with a 204PS version of this same PHEV powerplant, priced at around £33,000.
+Standard-fit is Volkswagen's clever 'Travel Assist' 'IQ.DRIVE' system that gives Golf GTE drivers active steering, accelerating and braking at speeds of up to 130mph A key GTE model option is the DCC adaptive chassis control adjustable damping system.
 With the previous generation version of this car, we were a little dubious about whether DCC was worth the extra cash, but this time round, thanks to this MK2 model's integrated 'Vehicle Dynamics Manager' system, you really should be able to feel distinct differences between the available 'Comfort', 'Eco' and 'Sport' modes, plus in the extra 'Individual' menu, there's now a digital slider that allows you to create a more bespoke set-up.

 The published figures for the GTE look faintly unfeasible.
-Volkswagen claims a combined fuel economy figure of 176.6mpg and emissions of 36g/km.
-These really point to the deficiencies of the WLTP economy tests for measuring cars like this, rather than the real world abilities of the GTE.
-In pure electric mode (activated at the press of a button), the Golf GTE can travel up to 32 miles.
+Volkswagen claims a combined fuel economy figure of up to 235.4mpg and emissions of up to 26g/km.
+For reference, the alternative Golf eHybrid 204PS version of this model manages 235.4mpg and 21g/km of CO2.
+Readings like these really point to the deficiencies of the WLTP economy tests for measuring cars like this, rather than the real world abilities of the GTE.
+In pure electric mode (activated at the press of a button), the Golf GTE can travel up to 40 miles (it's 44 miles for the eHybrid variant).
 In other words, if the vehicle is only used for short commutes and re-charged regularly overnight, it is conceivable that this GTE can be run almost entirely without fuel.
 And conceivably (if you get your charging regime right) on off-peak electricity that'll hopefully cost pennies rather than pounds to consume.
 The combined range of the petrol and electric motor is around 660 miles, making it an ideal comfortable car for longer journeys.
 The extent to which you can charge this car up from the mains is also obviously going to make quite a difference to your overall running costs.
 Doing so inevitably takes a lot less time than it would in a comparable full-electric car - say something like a Nissan Leaf.
 That's because the batteries of a Plug-in hybrid car like this one are much smaller.
 Powering this Volkswagen up from a domestic socket would take around five hours, but most owners will want to find an extra few hundred pounds to install a Wallbox charger in their garages.
 Use such a wallbox - or indeed plug in to one of the many public charging points springing up around the country - and you'll be able to reduce your charging time period from empty to around three hours and thirty minutes.